- Comprehensive Primary Care Plus (CPC+)

 - CPC+ practices must notify CMS at least 90 calendar days before the planned day of withdrawal.
 They may also notify QualChoice directly of their intent to withdraw.

-- How do I know which members are CPC+ or PCMH members?
-QualChoice will post a list of your members monthly on the CPC+ or PCMH landing page in the My Account provider portal.
+- How do I know which members are CPC+ members?
+QualChoice posts a list of each provider’s members monthly on the CPC+ landing page in the My Account provider portal.

-- All other QualChoice non-self funded members are attributed to a PCP based on past claims history.
+- QualChoice non-self funded group members are attributed to a PCP based on past claims history.
 They will be reattributed if their claims history indicates they have changed PCPs.

 - What are the performance thresholds?
 The performance thresholds are broken into two distinct components, on which QualChoice will pay performance-based incentives retrospectively:

 - Performance on clinical quality/patient experience is based on specific quality performance measures and Consumer Assessment of Healthcare Providers and Systems (CAHPS) metrics.